-Why Jennifer Love Hewitt Was Ready to Return to Hollywood Now
+How Jennifer Love Hewitt Left Hollywood to Come Back Stronger Than Ever - E!
+Online

 In the post #MeToo era, it felt bizarre that an actress felt the need to go so far to apologize for her appearance, with Hewitt continuing to try and justify her less than "perfect" red carpet outing by explaining it was her "first time traveling" with her two toddlers.

-But given the intense public and media scrutiny Hewitt endured in 2007, when photographs of her in a bikini while vacationing in Hawaii surfaced and lead to criticism and mean headlines, leading to a People magazine cover with the headline "Stop Calling Me Fat!"
+But given the intense public and media scrutiny Hewitt endured in 2007, when photographs of her in a bikini while vacationing in Hawaii surfaced and lead to criticism and mean headlines, you can understand her feeling the need to speak out.

-Hewitt, then 28 and newly engaged to Ross McCall, took to her personal blog at the time to fire back at body-shamers, writing, "What I should be doing is celebrating some of the best days of my life and my engagement to the man of my dreams, instead of having to deal with photographers taking invasive pictures from bad angles….
-Like all women out there should, I love my body.
-To all girls with butts, boobs, hips and a waist, put on a bikini—put it on and stay strong."
+It wasn't the first time the Hanes model has addressed negative chatter, firing back at body shamers and the photographers "taking invasive pictures from bad angles" on her personal blog back in 2007 by telling "all girls with butts, boobs, hips and a waist, put on a bikini—put it on and stay strong."

-Factor in the fact that John Mayer infamously wrote "Your Body Is a Wonderland" about her and that she was the model for Hanes undergarments since 2005 and it's no wonder Hewitt felt the need to atone for looking like "a hot mess" on the carpet.
+Sadly, it wouldn't be the last time that Hewitt would have to defend herself from online critics.

+"They were like, 'Well, now she's just defending herself and why is she defending?'" she shared.
+"I realized I can do no right."

+And while she would love to just ignore the trolls, the actress kept it real by admitting that she does pay attention to what people say: "To pretend that we don't is a lie."

-Throughout her various roles and "scandals," Hewitt has always maintained a unique relatability, and her presence on Instagram has made her even more accessible.
+Throughout her various roles and "scandals," Hewitt has always maintained a unique relatability, and her presence on Instagram has made her even more accessible, trolls be damned.

 She frequently posts her kitchen adventures, inspirational quotes and memes, and epic #TBTs.
 (Who can forget her one looking back on her first VMAs experience?)
 She loves all things fall and pumpkin-flavored as much as the average basic b—ch (Preach, sister!) and totally owned it when people discovered Hewitt filmed all of her Instagram videos from inside her fridge because the lighting is better.
 (We tried it at the E!
-News offices and can verify that the lighting is indeed better.)
+News offices and can verify that the lighting is indeed superior.)

+And the day before turning 40, she posted a meme on Instagram that read, "Not only did I fall off the diet wagon, I dragged it into the woods, set it on fire, and used the insurance money to buy cupcakes."
+Her caption?
+"Oh my gosh I spit coffee and laughed so hard when @nicoleburkeadsent this to me.
+We have all been in that place.
+So funny. #lastdayofmythirties."

-While Hewitt has lived a mostly quiet life, she's never really gone away from the cameras...it's fair to say she's actually been there all along, basking in the refrigerator light over the spotlight.
+While Hewitt has lived a mostly quiet life, she's never really gone away from the cameras...it's fair to say she's actually been there all along, basking in the refrigerator light rather than the spotlight and heading into the future with an arsenal of humorous memes, frivolous filters and heartfelt hashtags.

+"This year I went thru a lot no one knew about," she wrote on Instagram Jan.
+1. "And was grateful for that privacy.
+I had the greatest time being a mommy at home with my kids.
+Learned to be a better baker.
+Learned it's okay to take time for myself mentally, physically and emotionally.
+Did a lot of praying and manifesting.
+Belly laughed more than ever.
+Had the longest cold of my life.
+Was forced to have more faith than normal.
+Learned to love working out as a gain for my mental health.
+Took chances on myself and my bigger dreams.
+Sat deeper in grief and was able to let more go.
+Felt my mom around us and saw signs that she was.
+Said goodbye to things that don't serve positivity in my life and made room for lots of good things in 2024.
+Celebrated 10 years with my guy.
+Got some tattoos.
+And truly let whatever I needed to learn teach me."

+She concluded, "And so here I am.
+Happy, blessed, grateful and filled with hope."

 9-1-1 airs Mondays at 9 p.m. on Fox.